How to avoid overeating at an Italian restaurant

-Pay the bill, then wander into the town and pick up a gelato from one of the trillions of ice-cream counters in town.
+Pay the bill, then wander into the town and pick up a gelato from one of the trillions of ice-cream counters in town?
 You have a wider variety of choice of which you can see and point to through the glass counter.

 On top of this, you can soak up the town’s atmosphere.
 After all, Italy has one of the most stunning landscapes in the world.

-In my opinion Italian coffee is the best in the world.
+Italian coffee is the best in the world.

 The problem?
 It comes in a a teeny tiny weeny cup.

-There’s no solving this problem, so you just have to embrace it.
+There’s no solving this problem.
+Embrace it.